silvercircle/myconkysetup/README.md

 number and local timezone * 3 lines of world time.
 You can easily change the zones you want to display, check the relevant section in conkyrc around line 100. * A fairly comprehensive weather report, including dew point, pressure, wind, visibility, a three day forecast and sunrise/sunset times.
 You need a darksky API key to fetch the data.
-Darksky is free for 1000 requests per month, which should be enough if you update the weather every 30 minutes.
-* A program written in D to fetch data and do some conversions when asked to do so.
+Darksky is free for 1000 requests per day, which should be enough if you update the weather every 30 minutes or even more often. * A program written in D to fetch data and do some conversions when asked to do so.
 By default, it always fetches in si units (Celsius, m/s, km and so on), but you can instruct it to convert into imperial units.
 Run `darksky-d --help` to see usage information.
-*

 ## Requirements

 * A D Compiler to compile the darksky client.
 I recommend DMD or LDC, but both are ok.
 * A darksky account and an API key.
-Free, but you have only 1000 API requests per month in freebie mode, which should be sufficient for hourly weather updates.
+Free, but you have only 1000 API requests per day in freebie mode, which should be sufficient to update the weather every couple of minutes.

 ### Conky